event-sourcery/event-sourcery/README.md

 Read up on [GDPR Compliance Requirements](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-erasure/) before continuing to develop your application.

+GDPR must be considered at all times while developing.
+It's not something that can be implemented in an automatic way.
+However, this library seeks to provide quality-of-life features in regard to GDPR that should be able to make your life easier.

 With this framework, GDPR is implemented with encryption and a personal key store.

 ## Personal Key Store ##